Should We Adopt Green Supply Chain Management in the Construction Industry?

 For instance, you should only buy certified timber from responsible arboriculture organizations applying environmental and social responsibility policies to their processes to protect the planet.

-International standards like FSC can help you support the use of responsibly produced timber in the United Kingdom.
+International standards like FSC can help you support responsibly produced timber in the United Kingdom.

 Construction projects use a lot of water.
 For example, in the UK, construction accounts for approximately 30% of total water use.
 A lot of United Kingdom regions experience water shortages aggravated by climate change.
 Unless actions are taken the country may not be able to meet water requirements in 20 to 25 years